pappasadrian/vivliothmmy-parsing/README.md

 Get a word frequency analysis (number of occurence of each word), for each document and for all documents in total.

+Saves results in an individual CSV file for each input file, retaining filenames.

 Removes numbers and short words from the totals.